WPX Hosting Vs Bluehost

 Data Center Locations

-Bluehost uses Cloudflare CDN and offers it for free on all plans.
-Cloudflare comes with over 155 global locations to deliver your content from the closest server to your target audience.
-Besides, Cloudflare uses auto minification.
-Image optimization, gzip compression, and reverse-proxy caching by drastically improving load speeds and reducing bandwidth, as well as CPU usage.
+Bluehost, on the other hand, uses Cloudflare CDN, which is offered for free on all plans.
+Cloudflare has over 155 global locations for delivering content from the closest server to the target audience.
+Additionally, Cloudflare provides features such as auto minification, image optimization, gzip compression, and reverse-proxy caching, which significantly improves load speeds, reduces bandwidth usage, and lowers CPU usage.

 Website Security needs to be taken very seriously with dreadful online threats such as Bruteforce and DDoS around.
 WPX comes with reliable security that comprises Malware Scanning and Removal, DDoS Protection, email spam filtering, and free SSL Certificates.